 - Live working technicians: all persons qualified to work on electrical installations in service (including overhead or underground lines).

-- Energy operating or distribution agents: work on electrical lines, panels, boxes, meters.
+- Energy operating or distribution agents: interventions on power lines, panels, boxes, meters.

-- Building electrical technicians: connection/maintenance work that may cause electric arcs.
+- Building electrical technicians: connection/maintenance work that may cause electrical arcs.

-The port of arc flash clothing also depends on the risk analysis specific to each intervention (type of voltage, available energy, operations to be carried out, etc.), in accordance with the regulations (Labor Code, standard NF EN 61482).
+The port ofarc flash protection clothingalso depends on the risk analysis specific to each intervention (type of voltage, available energy, operations to be carried out, etc.), in accordance with regulations (Labor Code, NF EN 61482 standard).

-The arc flash clothing are also mandatory for any authorized person (electrical authorization), when working in an area at risk of electric arcing.
+THEarc flash protection clothingare also mandatory for any authorized person (electrical authorization), when working in an area at risk of electric arc.